your shopping cart is empty.

 For brick exteriors with darker, more natural hues, earth tones can create an organic and harmonious look.
 Pairing dark brown brick with warm, earthy shades like olive green, burnt sienna, or even mustard yellow can evoke the beauty of nature.

 This approach works particularly well when the overall design incorporates natural elements such as stone accents or wood details.
+(We love it for brick and stone exteriors, too.)
 The resulting palette is both inviting and rich in character, perfect for homeowners who appreciate natural materials.

 Historical Color Combinations